 \section{Introduction}

 Let $X$ be a smooth complex projective variety.
-We denote by $A^i(X):=CH^i(X)_{\QQ}$ the Chow groups of $X$, i.e.\ the groups of codimension $i$ algebraic cycles on $X$ with coefficients in $\QQ$, modulo rational equivalence.
-Chow groups encode a lot of the geometry of a variety, but their structure is far from being well understood: Bloch's conjecture predicts that on any smooth projective variety of dimension $n$, for any correspondence $\Gamma\in A^n(X\times X)$ such that $\Gamma_*=0$ on $H^{0,i}(X)$ for all $i>0$, then $\Gamma_*=0:A^n_{hom}(X)\rightarrow A^n(X)$ (see \cite{B}).
+We denote by $A^i(X):=CH^i(X)_{\QQ}$ the Chow groups of $X$, i.e.\ the groups of codimension-$i$ algebraic cycles on $X$ with coefficients in $\QQ$, modulo rational equivalence.
+Chow groups encode a lot of the geometry of a variety, but their structure is far from being well understood: Bloch's conjecture predicts that on any smooth projective variety $X$ of dimension $n$, for any correspondence $\Gamma\in A^n(X\times X)$ such that $\Gamma_*=0$ on $H^{0,i}(X)$ for all $i>0$, then $\Gamma_*:A^n_{hom}(X)\rightarrow A^n(X)$ is trivial (see \cite{B}).

-Hyperk\"ahler varieties, defined here as smooth compact complex projective manifolds X which are simply connected and carry a holomorphic symplectic two-form $\omega_X$ such that $H^{2,0}(X)=\C\omega_X$, are conjectured to have an even richer structure on their Chow groups, due to the ``(weak) splitting property conjecture'' by Beauville \cite{Beau3}.
+Hyperk\"ahler varieties, defined as smooth compact complex projective manifolds $X$ which are simply connected and carry a holomorphic symplectic two-form $\omega_X$ such that $H^{2,0}(X)=\C\omega_X$, are conjectured to have Chow groups with an even richer structure, by the ``(weak) splitting property conjecture'' of Beauville \cite{Beau3}.

-The aim of this paper is to investigate Chow groups of some special Lehn--Lehn--Sorger--van Straten (or {\it LLSvS}) eightfolds $Z(Y)$ (see \cite{LLSS}), and more precisely those associated to a cyclic cubic fourfold not containing a plane $Y\subset\PP^5$.
-These eightfolds are one of the first explicit projective models known of a higher-dimensional hyperk\"ahler variety, and they come naturally with an anti-symplectic involution $\iota_Z$.
-Cyclic cubic fourfolds $Y\subset\PP^5$ are those arising as triple cover of $\PP^4$ branched along a smooth cubic threefold; the covering map then induces a non-symplectic automorphism of order 3 on both hyperk\"ahler manifolds associated to the cyclic cubic fourfold, i.e. on its Fano variety of lines $F(Y)$ (see \cite[Example 6.4]{BCS}) and on the associated LLSvS eightfold $Z(Y)$ (see \cite[Section 6.1]{CC}).
+The aim of this paper is to investigate Chow groups of some special Lehn--Lehn--Sorger--van Straten (or \llsvs{}) hyperk\"ahler eightfolds $Z(Y)$ (see \cite{LLSS}), and more precisely those associated to a cyclic cubic fourfold not containing a plane $Y\subset\PP^5$.
+The eightfold $Z(Y)$ and the $4$-dimensional Fano variety of lines $F(Y)$ are explicit projective models of hyperk\"ahler varieties.
+As Voisin observed in \cite{V14}, they are related by a rational map of degree six